 Each calendar year, beginning in February, a proposed budget for UPWP for the fiscal year commencing the following October 1st is prepared in coordination with the TAC and NFRMPO staff, along with input from CDOT's Division of Transportation Development (DTD) and CDOT Region 4 representatives.
-Once completed, the UPWP budget is approved by the Finance Committee of the NFRMPO Planning alter the total budgeted expenditures of any tasks must be approved by the Planning Council.
-Amendments between work tasks may be completed through an administrative amendment, to be formally incorporated into an amended UPWP.

-Council and the work tasks are approved the TAC.
+Once completed, the UPWP budget is approved by the Finance Committee of the NFRMPO Planning Council and the work tasks are recommended for Planning Council approval by the TAC.
 The budget includes tasks, proposed expenditures, and the funding sources.
 The Planning Council adopts the full UPWP in June through a formal resolution.